zorantica/dome/README.md

 Script no. 00 is optional and it helps to create database user / schema.
 If You are going to use this script please enter correct user name, password and tablespaces for Your database.

-A user, in which is DOME installed, should have the following roles and grants assigned:
+A user, in which the DOME is installed, should have following roles and grants assigned:
 - APEX_ADMINISTRATOR_READ_ROLE role assigned
 - execute grant on dbms_crypto package
 - select grant on dba_objects view

-Script no. 06 is used to recompile a schema, in which DOME is installed.
+Script no. 06 is used to recompile the schema, in which DOME is installed, at the end of installation.
 Please provide a correct schema name.

-Script no. 50 is APEX application script, which should be imported in appropriate workspace.
+Script no. 50 is APEX application script, which should be imported in appropriate workspace (using APEX GUI or from a client sich as SQLcl, SQLPlus, SQL Developer...).

+### First Login
 After all scripts are installed You should be able to login into DOME with username "admin" and password "admin".

-## How to use DOME
+## How to configure and use DOME
 Manual will be provided soon.

 ## Quick preview